GTMStack

 Build Measurement Infrastructure

 You can’t manage what you can’t measure.
 Invest in the analytics infrastructure to track agent performance, human review effectiveness, and the overall impact of automation on your GTM metrics.
-This data drives every decision about where to automate next and how much autonomy to grant.
+The multi-touch attribution models you’re already using need to account for agent-assisted touchpoints.

 Develop an AI Ethics Framework

 Before you need it, establish principles for how your organization will use AI in customer-facing operations.
 Address transparency, data boundaries, employment impact, and decision-making authority.
-Having a framework in place before a crisis occurs is dramatically better than developing one in reaction to a problem.
+Having a framework before a crisis is dramatically better than developing one in reaction to a problem.

 The Timeline

-Predicting technology timelines is a fool’s errand, but some broad strokes are defensible based on the current trajectory.
+Predicting technology timelines is unreliable, but some broad strokes are defensible based on current trajectory and what we’re seeing across GTMStack accounts.

 Now through mid-2026: Individual agent tasks reach production quality for most common GTM workflows.
 Teams that haven’t started deploying agents are falling behind.
 Human-in-the-loop remains standard for customer-facing actions.